dmecke/ChatBundle/README.md

     }
     ```

-2. Run `composer install cunningsoft/chat-bundle` to install the new dependencies.
+2. Run `composer update cunningsoft/chat-bundle` to install the new dependencies.

 3. Register the new bundle in your `AppKernel.php`: